 .
 If it is, the state is updated and returned in the errorHandler

 .
-If this happens, it's because the user's SIM has changed recently.
+If this happens, the user's SIM has changed recently.

 If simChanged